keady-r/Python-Basics/README.md

 # Programming and Data Anlytics Python Problem Sheet.

 Overview of Repository:
-This repository is used to document several mathematics equations and string manipulation
+This repository is used to document several mathematics equations and string manipulations

 Within this repository you will find the following files:
 1. BMI.py - Calculating BMI.